 The 450/15ft model will take up to three adults (or two and two children), but if you are going to go out frequently with more than two adults then you may wish to consider the 550/18ft.
 It’s a metre longer, 20cm wider (which actually gives it nearly double the volume), and able to take motors up to 10hp.
 The 550 still goes very well with 6hp, but if you can cope with the weight something like the Tohatsu 9.8 (37kg) is much quieter and smoother (two cylinders rather than one).

-And lastly the NEW-for-2020 310/10ft model is in response to several yacht owners who like the look of SpearFish but can’t easily accommodate the extra length.
-The 310 is still much more slender and streamlined than a typical inflatable, but wider than the other SpearFish to gain sufficient volume/stability in this role.
+And lastly the NEW-for-2020 310/10ft (now in stock, 09 June 2020) model is in response to several yacht owners who like the look of SpearFish but can’t easily accommodate the extra length.
+At 145cm wide the 310 is still much more slender and streamlined than a typical inflatable, but wider than the other SpearFish to gain sufficient volume/stability in this role.
 More on the 310 towards bottom of this page.